RaviTambade/Angular/Architecture.md

 # Angular Architecture
-Angular is a full-fledged model-view-controller (MVC) framework.
-It provides clear guidance on how the application should be structured and offers bi-directional data flow while providing real DOM.
+- Angular is a full-fledged <b>model-view-controller (MVC)</b> framework.
+- It provides clear guidance on how the application should be structured and offers bi-directional data flow while providing real DOM.

 <img src="/images/ngarchitecture.jpg"/>

 1. <b>Modules</b>